Port FM: Sale to MediaWorks

 Port FM was privately owned by businessman and radio entrepreneur Brent Birchfield since 1995.
-The network operated in Ashburton, Timaru, Oamaru and Greymouth on the West Coast.
+The network operated in Ashburton, Timaru, Oamaru and in Greymouth on the West Coast from 2007 onwards.
 From the early 2000s Port FM had close ties with MediaWorks: sourcing their news bulletins from Newshub and providing advertising sales and services to other MediaWorks stations in the region (The Edge, The Rock, The Sound and Magic).
 These stations were operated locally by Port FM under a franchise arrangement with MediaWorks.
 In January 2018 the sale of Port FM to MediaWorks was announced, with a takeover date of 1 April 2018.
 In April 2018 an announcement was made that Port FM would be rebranded as More FM on 28 April 2018 and The Breeze would also begin broadcasting in South Canterbury with Port FM breakfast announcer OJ Jackson moving to The Breeze to present local breakfast.
 More FM would be reduced to local content for a few hours during the weekends and 10am to 3pm weekdays.

 Six Port FM staff were made redundant within eight months of Mediaworks purchasing Port FM.

-The West Coast operation was sold to NZME, who used the frequencies to bring Mix and Radio Hauraki to the Coast.
+The West Coast operation was sold to NZME, who used the frequencies to bring Mix (later replaced by Gold) and Radio Hauraki to the Coast.